marked-gil/tasks-master-api/README.md

 | comments/<str:id> | IsOwner, IsAuthenticated | Only owners can update and delete their comments |

 ## Features Left for Future Implementation

+The following user stories are left for future implementation:

 * **User Story:** [**Notification Model**](https://github.com/marked-gil/tasks-master-api/issues/19)
     > As a developer, I can save notifications in the database so I can use and display them in the front end.